jogurtnik/insideview/README.md

 [![CircleCI](https://circleci.com/gh/jogurtnik/insideview.svg?style=svg)](https://circleci.com/gh/jogurtnik/insideview)

+## Application is deployed for end-user tests on: devbugger.ddns.net

 ## About
 This project based on Spring 5 and build with Maven although multiple technologies compatible with those were used and many more will be incorporated into this project.